 The placement of the rubber

-Now we go to look at the placement of the rubber.
+Now we turn to look at the placement of the rubber.
 This should be approximately half of the head, that is, following the line of the eyes.
-If the rubber is double you can separate it slightly in the back of the head.
+If the rubber is double you can slightly separate it at the back of the head.

 Hold glasses well

 ?
-Another tip for greater support is to place first the glasses and then the cap, or if you use double cap, put the glasses between them.
+Another tip for more support is to place first the glasses and then the cap, or if you use double cap, put the glasses between them.

 How to enter the water?

 Finally the most critical part, the entrance to the water.
-The reason that the glasses are lifted or dropped when contacting the water is because the first contact is not made correctly.
+The cause of the glasses rising or falling when contacting the water is because the first contact is not made correctly.

-You protect your head between your arms so that the contact with the water is first with the hands, "opening" a hole through which later the arms will enter while we keep the look down and the chin towards the chest.
+You protect your head between your arms so that the contact with the water is first with the hands, "opening" a hole through which the arms will later enter while keeping the gaze down and the chin towards the chest.

-?
-To have a placement reference, we recommend that you Press your ears with your biceps and keep one hand on the other.
+For you to have a placement reference, we recommend that press your ears with your biceps and hold one hand on the other.

 Practice, practice and practice